msadat50/Engineering_4_Notebook/README.md

 <img src="https://github.com/msadat50/Engineering_4_Notebook/blob/main/images/Launch%20Pad%20LED's%20pic.jpg?raw=true" width="400">

 ### Reflection
-This assignment was not as confusing as the first one because there was visuals that helped me understand it.Still I had trouble doing with the visual app which made it hard for me to do the assignment,but Mr. Miller helped me out.Other then that everything else was good.
+This assignment was not as confusing as the first one because there was visuals that helped me understand it.Still I had trouble doing with the visual app which made it hard for me to do the assignment,but Mr. Miller helped me out.
+Other then that everything else was good.

 ## Launch_Pad_Part_3_"Button"